-While in recent years Chicago rap has been dominated by the Southside’s Drill scene (characterized by an Atlanta trap influence and violent street themes), Vic Mensa, Chance The Rapper and their ‘Savemoney’ crew are determined to shed a different light on windy city hip-hop.
+While in recent years Chicago rap has been dominated by the Southside’s Drill scene, Vic Mensa, Chance The Rapper and their ‘Savemoney’ crew are determined to shed a different light on windy city hip-hop.

 Their latest collaboration, 'Suitcase', is certainly a step in this process.
 The track showcases the rappers’ characteristic train-of-thought style lyrics and conversational delivery.
 Blending imagery that is both banal and absurd, the two create a whimsical meditation on the desire to escape the constraints of everyday life.
 Whether this be by travel, imagination or hallucinogens is up to interpretation.